Dr. Biology: This is Ask A Biologist, a program about the living world, and I'm Dr. Biology.

 So, for example, a white tee‑shirt has an SPF factor, I think, of two.
 It's incredibly low, but if you go into some of your sporting goods stores...
 For example, I just bought a long‑sleeve white shirt, very comfortable ‑‑ but it's treated in a way that it actually has an SPF factor of 25.

 Even though the skin is really good at protecting us from the harmful rays of the sun, it turns out that we need that sunlight for a very important vitamin, which is vitamin D. Let's talk about the skin, and its role in making vitamin D. More importantly, let's talk about what vitamin D does for us.

 So we know that.
-We also know now, that vitamin D is really important to maintain our immune systems, so that we can fight infections.
+We also know now, that vitamin D is really important to maintain our immune systems so that we can fight infections.
 So vitamin D is important for building our bones, for fighting infections, for keeping our brains healthy.
-It turns out that brain‑cells and other cells of the nervous system require vitamin D, and just about every organ in the body has vitamin D receptors on it and need vitamin D, on some level.
+It turns out that brain cells and other cells of the nervous system require vitamin D, and just about every organ in the body has vitamin D receptors on it and needs vitamin D, on some level.
 So what we thought was a fairly narrow series of functions, now has been broadened tremendously, and vitamin D turns out to be of phenomenal importance.

 Dr. Biology: Right, it's a really good point.
 If you go to your doctor, they can actually let you know if you are lacking enough vitamin D. Not a bad thing to ask them.